 New Plymouth prepares 10-year plans every three years and annual plans in the intervening years.
 This is in line with statutory requirements.
-Like most of its domestic peers, the council borrows only in local currency.
-It mitigates interest-rate risk by hedging.
-Triennial local elections held in October 2022 returned the incumbent mayor to office for a third term.
+Like most of its domestic peers, the council borrows only in local currency and mitigates interest-rate risk by hedging.

 The institutional framework within which New Zealand councils operate is a key strength supporting New Plymouth's credit profile.
 The framework promotes a robust management culture, fiscal discipline, and high levels of disclosure.
-Due to a shortage of auditors, the Crown has temporarily extended councils' statutory reporting deadlines to six months from year-end, instead of four months.
+Overall, New Zealand's council sector is more highly leveraged than international peers (see "Institutional Framework Assessment: New Zealand Local Governments", published April 28, 2022.)

-Increased capital spending on asset renewals will lead to moderate deficits; this is counterbalanced by New Plymouth's exceptional liquidity.
+Increased pipeline of capital spending will result in moderate deficits; this is counterbalanced by New Plymouth's exceptional liquidity.

-We expect the council to post moderate after-capital-account deficits of 8.7% of revenue on average during the next three fiscal years.
-New Plymouth is addressing a large backlog of renewals for infrastructure assets that appear to be reaching the end of their operating lives.
-The council has also brought forward a NZ\$43 million wastewater treatment plant upgrade.
-"Shovel ready" grants from the Crown will largely fund this.
+We expect the council to post moderate after-capital-account deficits of 11% of revenue on average during the next three fiscal years.
+New Plymouth is addressing a large backlog of renewals for infrastructure assets nearing the end of their operating lives.
+The council's draft 2024 annual plan sets out NZ\$24 million of spending on a wastewater treatment plant upgrade and NZ\$7 million on a coastal walkway to Waitara, a project costed at NZ\$39 million over multiple years.
+These projects are largely funded by grants from the Crown.

-Annual capex could rise to over NZ\$100 million by fiscal 2024 (year-end June).
-This would represent a considerable step-up from the NZ\$68 million spent in fiscal 2022 (according to preliminary unaudited financial statements).
-It is common for New Zealand councils to under-deliver on their capital budgets because of capacity constraints across the country.
-Our base case assumes a delivery rate of about 85%.
-We assess New Plymouth on a group basis and consolidate subsidiaries such as New Plymouth Airport (Papa Rererangi i Puketapu Ltd.).
+Annual capex could rise to over NZ\$120 million by fiscal 2024 (ending June 30, 2024), a considerable step-up from the NZ\$60 million spent in fiscal 2022.
+It is common for New Zealand councils to under-deliver on their capital budgets because of optimistic planning, and capacity constraints across the country.
+Our base case assumes a delivery rate of 85%-90%.
+We assess New Plymouth on a group basis and consolidate subsidiaries such as New Plymouth Airport (Papa Rererangi i Puketapu Ltd.), whose recent expansion was funded by the council.

 Revenue growth will support strong operating surpluses over our forecast horizon.
-New Plymouth can readily adjust its largest single source of revenue, property rates.
-The council plans to raise rates by 7%-9% each year over our forecast horizon.
-This follows a 12% increase in fiscal 2022.
+New Plymouth can readily adjust property ratesits largest single source of revenue.
+The council plans to raise rates by a sizable 12.5% in 2024 in response to persistent inflationary pressures and rising costs of delivering services.
 In our view, New Plymouth has a high degree of fiscal flexibility compared with its domestic and international peers.
-Unlike international peers, councils in New Zealand typically receive little by way of intergovernmental transfers (see "Local And Regional Governments Outlook 2022: Life Without Central Government Crutches," published July 13, 2022).
+Unlike international peers, councils in New Zealand typically receive little by way of intergovernmental transfers.
 Most health and social welfare responsibilities fall on the Crown government rather than on local authorities.
 Rates income also tends to be relatively immune to economic cycles, as demonstrated through the COVID-19 downturn.
+Further, New Plymouth's PIF provides it with an additional source of income.
+The PIF's value exceeded 180% of the council's operating revenues in 2022.

-New Plymouth's gross debt ratio should be roughly flat at about 125% of operating revenue by the end of fiscal 2025.
-This debt burden is at the lower end of the range for domestic peers.
-(Overall, New Zealand's council sector is more highly leveraged than international peers; see "Institutional Framework Assessment: New Zealand Local Governments," published April 28, 2022.)
-Interest expenses should average about 4.1% of operating revenue over fiscals 2022-2024.
-This is despite rising interest rates.
-New Plymouth had negligible contingent liabilities as of June 30, 2021.
+New Plymouth's gross debt ratio should rise slightly to 131% of operating revenue by the end of fiscal 2025.
+This debt burden is high in a global context, despite being at the lower end of the range for domestic peers.
+We estimate interest expenses will average about 4.2% of operating revenue over fiscals 2022-2024, although we expect this to rise modestly over the next few years.
+New Plymouth had negligible contingent liabilities as of June 30, 2022.

 New Plymouth's PIF buttresses its exceptional liquidity.
-The PIF had a balance of NZ\$339 million as of June 30, 2022.
+The PIF had a balance of NZ\$343 million as of Jan.
+31, 2023.
 The council has outsourced management of its PIF to Mercer (NZ) Ltd. An independent "board of guardians" monitors the PIF.
 Assets are diversified across listed equities, fixed income, alternative assets, private equity, and cash.